 In this statement we use the terms Lisney, “we”, “our” and “us” to refer to Lisney Limited incorporated in Ireland with limited liability having its registered office at St Stephen’s Green House, Earlsfort Terrace, Dublin 2, and all members of its corporate group.

-Lisney is the controller responsible for the personal information it collects, uses and stores about you.
+Lisney is responsible for the personal information it collects, uses and stores about you.

 1. What is personal information?

 Personal information is any information that allows us to identify you.
 This could include information such as your name, postal address, telephone number, email address, date of birth or bank account details.

 Any references to personal information in this data protection statement will include personal data, and where relevant, special categories of personal data.
 You can find out more about special categories of data below.

 2. Categories of personal information we collect and how we use it

 Set out below are some of the types of personal information that we may collect, use and store about you and the reasons for doing so.

 Name, contact details (to include postal address, email address, telephone numbers).

 Your bank account, building society or similar account details.